 - Which source—the rogue employees or the company’s CEO—would be more credible?

-- The video included vivid, disgusting images of the Domino’s product.
+- The video included vivid, disgusting images of Domino’s products.
 Was a “talking head” response by the CEO the most effective counter-message?
 What type of message structure and/or content might the company have used instead to push back against this depiction?

 1. Do you think customers who saw this video changed their attitude toward Domino’s Pizza?

-According to the Domino’s Pizza case study, two employees of a North Carolina Domino’s store posted a YouTube video of themselves in the kitchen as they performed disgusting practices with pizza ingredients.
+According to Domino’s case study, two employees of a North Carolina Domino’s store posted a YouTube video of themselves in the kitchen as they performed disgusting practices with pizza ingredients.

-In addition, the brand name “Domino’s” was even under attack.
-This is all because the video became famous and was viewed by everyone.
-From then on, every time a customer wants to purchase Domino’s Pizza, they remember this incident.
-This would be the trend for months.
+In addition, the brand name “Domino’s” is also under attack because this video became famous and well-known by everyone.
+Every time a customer thinks of purchasing from Domino’s Pizza, they will remember the video.
+And it would happen for months ahead.

-Because of this, the customers will not want to purchase pizza from Domino’s anymore.
-Domino’s Pizza would lose their biggest target market who are men watching big games in groups and eat pizza while watching.
+From this, the customers will not want to purchase pizza from Domino’s anymore, particularly their target market of men who watch big games in groups and want to order pizza.

-According to a research study, 65% of respondents, say they would not visit Domino’s Pizza after seeing the video.
-Once these twenty to forty-year-old middle-income men watch the video clip posted on YouTube, they will rather order their pizza from other pizza stores such as Pizza Hut and Papa John’s.
+According to research, 65% of respondents say they would not visit Domino’s Pizza after seeing the video.
+Once these twenty to forty-year-old middle-income men watch the video clip posted on YouTube, they will rather order their pizza from their competitors such as Pizza Hut and Papa John’s.

 Unlock Case Solution Now!